Daniel-Nikpayuk/markdown/README.md

 ![A graphic showing the relationships between objects of the method equip paradigm.](readme/method_equip_paradigm.png)

-Models are classes intended to hold simple data structures (such as C style arrays) and as few methods as possible.
+Models are classes intended to hold simple data structures (such as C style arrays) and as few member functions as possible.
 They have no pointer members which means they can be assigned as constexpr values.
+As these models are intended for compile time use, the their memory sizes are expected to be known in advance.
 Models also have a special collection of *equip* member functions:

 ![A screenshot of C++ code showing how method equip member functions are defined.](readme/equip_member_function.png)

-This technique can be considered a variation of *dependency injection*, but the overall idea is to modularize the member functions out of data structure classes: Instead of hardcoding the member functions into a single model class, we equip the models with method classes as needed.
+This paradigm can be considered a variation of *dependency injection*, but the overall idea is to modularize member functions out of data structure classes: Instead of hardcoding the member functions into a single model class, we equip the models with method classes as needed.

-For example we may wish to push a value to an array in one context, but in another we might want to prevent pushing duplicate values.
+For example we may wish to *push* a value to an array in one context, but in another we might want to push without duplicate values.
 This can be done as two separate array classes, or even two separate member functions within the same class, but the method equip paradigm allows us to achieve the same effect while keeping code organization cleaner, and with the ability to reuse names (such as "push").

-This also means we can call method classes inside the definitions of other method classes that share the same model, which is a very powerful technique used critically in this library.
+This also means we can call method classes inside the definitions of other method classes that share the same model, which is a very powerful technique used critically throughout this library.

 Finally, this paradigm is compile time compatible because it shifts the use of temporary pointers to method classes whose lifetimes themselves are meant to be temporary.